 Welcome to BACØ - BACnet Test Tool¶

-BAC0 is a Python 3 (3.4 and later) scripting application that uses BACpypes to process BACnet messages on a IP network.
-This library exposes simple functions to browse the BACnet network, and read & write properties from the BACnet devices.
+BAC0 is a Python 3 (3.5 and over) scripting application that uses BACpypes to process BACnet messages on a IP network.
+This library brings out simple commands to browse a BACnet network, read properties from BACnet devices or write to them.

 Python is a simple language to learn and a very powerful tool for data processing.
-Coupled with BACnet, it becomes a great tool for testing BACnet and interacting with BACnet controllers.
+Coupled to BACnet, it becomes a great tool to test devices an interact with controllers.

 Test driven development (TDD) for DDC controls¶

-As you will discover, when you define a controller in BAC0, you automatically get historical data logs for every variable in the controller.
-All I/O points are trended every 10 seconds (by default).
-Meaning you can do data analysis of the controller’s operation while you’re doing your basic sequence testing.
-This gives you a high-level overview of the controller’s performance while highlighting trouble areas really fast.
+As you will discover, when you define a controller in BAC0, you will get access to historical data of every variables in the controllers.
+Every points are trended every 10 seconds by default.
+Which means that you can do data analysis on everything while you’re doing your startup.
+It allows to see performances and trouble really fast.

-BAC0 is not only a good tool for testing your sequence of operations while in-the-office.
-It is also a really good tool to assist on-site.
-Use it to test controller startup, operation, and balancing in-the-field.
-When combined with Jupyter Notebook, you are even able to create nice looking reports right from your automation code.
+This make BAC0 not only a good tool to test your sequence while your in the office.
+But also a really good tool to assist your startup, test and balancing.
+Using Jupyter Notebook, you’ll even be able to create nice looking report right from your code.

 Table of contents¶